thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/mqtt.md

 TBEL<small>Recommended</small>%,%accessToken%,%templates/integration/mqtt/mqtt-downlink-converter-config-tbel-2.md%br%
 JavaScript<small></small>%,%anonymous%,%templates/integration/mqtt/mqtt-downlink-converter-config-javascript-2.md{% endcapture %}

-{% include content-toggle.html content-toggle-id="mqttdownlinkconverterconfig2" toggle-spec=mqttdownlinkconverterconfig2 %}
+{% include content-toggle.liquid content-toggle-id="mqttdownlinkconverterconfig2" toggle-spec=mqttdownlinkconverterconfig2 %}

 The script above removes quotes from *msg.params* value, which comes as quoted string, and parses it to integer.
 Then it builds a result object which is passed to the Integration.
 The result object structure should be followed: the data (the message payload sent to the external MQTT broker as-is) and the metadata (is used by Integrationin).
 As mentioned: the Integration downlink topic is configured to **${topic}**, which means that the integration will take the metadata.topic and use it as the downlink topic.